 A review of the fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in the observability of valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in/out of the Level 3 category as of the beginning of the quarter in which the reclassifications occur.
-During the year ended September 30, 2015, two of our Senior Secured Notes with a fair value of \$18.3 million and one of our warrants with a fair value of \$0.1 million transferred from Level 2 because of the increase in availability of the transaction data or the inputs to the valuation became observable.
-During the year ended September 30, 2015, one of our Senior Secured Notes with a fair value of \$10.1 million transferred from Level 2 to Level 3 because of the decrease in availability of the transaction data or the inputs to the valuation became observable.
-During the year ended September 30, 2014, one of our Senior Secured Notes with a fair value of \$13.3 million transferred from Level 3 to Level 2 because of the increase in availability of the transaction data or the inputs to the valuation became observable.
+During the year ended September 30, 2017, none of our investments transferred in or out of Level 3.
+During the year ended September 30, 2016 one of our senior secured first lien notes transferred from Level 2 to Level 3, back to Level 2 with a net change in fair value of \$0 because of the decrease and subsequent increase in availability of the transaction data or the inputs to the valuation became observable.

-The following table presents the quantitative information about Level 3 fair value measurements of our investments, as of September 30, 2015 (dollars in thousands):
+The following table presents the quantitative information about Level 3 fair value measurements of our investments, as of September 30, 2017 (dollars in thousands):